Lloyd E. Jones: World War I

-By the time of the American entry into World War I, Jones was a captain and served as an instructor at Officers Training Camps at the Presidio and in Leon Springs, Texas.
+By the time of the American entry into World War I, Jones was a captain and served as an instructor at Officers Training Camps at the Presidio of San Francisco and in Leon Springs, Texas.
 He then served on the general staff at the War Department.

 In 1918, Jones was promoted to temporary lieutenant colonel and commanded the 5th Field Artillery Brigade, part of the 5th Division.
 He later served as a senior instructor for the 2nd Field Artillery Brigade at the Camp Jackson, South Carolina Artillery Replacement Training Center.
 Jones graduated from the Army Center of Artillery Studies in France, and returned to the United States in July 1919.

-Interbellum
+Post-World War I

 After the war, Jones reverted to the permanent rank of captain.
 He was subsequently promoted to major, and his assignments included Professor of Military Science at the University of Missouri.
 He was also commander of the Field Artillery branch competitive pistol team, which took part in matches against Harvard University, West Point, the University of Oklahoma, and other schools.

 In 1922, Jones authored a manual on field artillery techniques and procedures, Field Artillery Applied Mathematics.
 He later commanded 1st Battalion, 83rd Field Artillery Regiment.
 Jones was a 1924 graduate of the Army Command and General Staff College, and a 1930 graduate of the Army War College.

 Jones served in the plans, operations, and training directorate (G3) on the War Department General Staff from 1930 to 1934.
 He was promoted to lieutenant colonel on August 1, 1935, and served on the staff and faculty of the Field Artillery School at Fort Sill from 1935 to 1938.
-From 1939 to 1940he served at the University of Montana as Professor of Military Science and Tactics.
+From 1939 to 1940 he served at the University of Montana as Professor of Military Science and Tactics.